 - BEFORE YOU DETACH FROM YOUR PRESENT COMMAND, make sure your command:

-- Places your @MAIL.mil email account in the "Transition Folder"to facilitate re-gaining access to it once you arrive at NAMI.
+- Place your @MAIL.mil email account in the "Transition Folder"to facilitate re-gaining access to it once you arrive at NAMI.

 - Detaches you from their Defense Travel System (DTS) account.

-- PCS move.
-Please make sure to allow sufficient time to find housing, receive any household goods shipments, and attend to things such as medical or dental visits, enrollment of kids in school, etc. You may check-in earlier than the REPORT NLT date.
+PCS move.
+Please make sure to allow sufficient time to find housing, receive any household goods shipments, and attend to things such as medical or dental visits, enrollment of kids in school, etc. Detach as soon as you can since you may check-in earlier than the REPORT NLT date.
 Another option is to have your arrangements made and leases signed before arriving in Pensacola.
 You are entitled to 5 working days of no-cost TAD for house-hunting.
-You may take this once you arrive in Pensacola if you have not used this entitlement prior to detaching from your previous command.
-If you would like to use your house-hunting TAD at this end, you will report in to NAMI FIRST and THEN we'll send you on your TAD time.
+You may take this once you arrive in Pensacola if you have not used this entitlement prior to detaching from your previous command and you arrive prior to the RNL date.
+If you would like to use your house-hunting TAD on this end, you will report in to NAMI FIRST and THEN we'll send you on your TAD time (Starting at 1700 Friday to 0700 Monday next week).
 The goal is to have all your personal and family housing needs settled before we start classes.
 The BOQ (Navy Gateway Inns & Suites) has generally NOT been able to host our students for the full length of our course, so don't count on the BOQ for your entire time here (except for our foreign students and Student Naval Aviation Medical Examiners).